HermiloOrtega/HermiloOrtega/README.md

 ## Senior Full-Stack Software Engineer | IT Manager | Microsoft Stack Expert

-I'm a passionate and results-driven software engineer with extensive experience building scalable systems, web applications, and internal platforms using Microsoft technologies and modern web stacks.
+Passionate and results-driven software engineer with extensive experience building scalable systems, web applications, and internal platforms using Microsoft technologies and modern web stacks.
 From enterprise software in C# and ASP.NET to high-impact business automations in Power Platform and full WordPress e-commerce builds—my focus is creating elegant, efficient, and secure systems that align with business needs.

 📍 Vancouver, BC | 🌐 [hermiloortega.com](https://hermiloortega.com)